Esri/arcgis-runtime-samples-android/java/read-symbols-mobile-style-file/README.md

 ---------|-------|
 |[Emoji mobile style](https://arcgisruntime.maps.arcgis.com/home/item.html?id=1bd036f221f54a99abc9e46ff3511cbf)| `<sdcard>`/ArcGIS/Samples/Style/emoji-mobile.stylx |

+## Offline Data

+1. Download the data from [ArcGIS Online](https://arcgisruntime.maps.arcgis.com/home/item.html?id=1bd036f221f54a99abc9e46ff3511cbf).
+2. Open your command prompt and navigate to the folder where you extracted the contents of the data from step 1.
+3. Push the data into the scoped storage of the sample app:
+`adb push emoji-mobile.stylx /Android/data/com.esri.arcgisruntime.sample.readsymbolsmobilestylefile/files/emoji-mobile.stylx`

 ## About the data

 The mobile style file used in this sample was created using ArcGIS Pro, and is hosted on [ArcGIS Online](https://www.arcgis.com/home/item.html?id=1bd036f221f54a99abc9e46ff3511cbf).
 It contains symbol layers that can be combined to create emojis.